Pain Doctors Near Me – Select Specialists for Herniated Disc and other Spinal Discs Issues

 Most victims of protruding lower back discs may recover over a period of several weeks.
 In fact, some of them will be totally pain-free in about four months.
 A few people may notice episodes of back pain during the recovery period, however.
 Generally, back pain doctors recommend non-surgical options first.
 These provide pain relief without the cut and mostly include:

-• Epidural steroid injections – These involve a cortisone-like drug that is injected into the gap around the affected nerve.
+- Epidural steroid injections – These involve a steroid-like drug that is injected into the gap around the affected nerve.
 Once given, this injection can reduce inflammation and pain for a few months.

 Book a Consultation